OpenCityProject/ocp-docker/README.md

 There is an API spec for swagger in the api-def folder.
 Go to http://editor.swagger.io/ and paste it in to the editor.
 From there you can generate a server and a client

+### Test pages
+Create a user first: http://localhost/create-user.html
+Then use that user's email to create POIs: http://localhost/create-poi.html

 ### Details
 There are 2 main api endpoints which will readily be used: